RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 #### The Things Stack ABP Device Registration

-To register an ABP device, you need to go to your application console and select the application where you want your device to be added.
-Then you need to to click **+ Add end device** as shown in Figure 23.
+1. To register an ABP device, go to your application console and select the application where you want your device to be added.
+Then click **+ Add end device**, as shown in **Figure 23**.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/t_image_8.png"